Financial Statement Analysis Bootcamp

 Materials

-- I use my materials.
-Therefore, there is no required textbook, and you need not purchase anything.
+I use my materials.
+Therefore, no textbook is required, and you need not

 Assignments